 We may exchange personal information with credit reporting bodies (CRBs) to obtain from them a consumer and commercial credit reports about you.
 With the introduction of Consumer Credit Reporting (CCR) means credit reports could record both positive and negative credit information on your credit history.
-CCR could benefit those with positive credit histories by highlighting good behaviour, whereas other information may reflect adversely on your credit worthiness, for example, if you fail to make payments or if you commit a serious credit infringement (like obtaining credit by fraud).
+CCR could benefit those with positive credit histories by highlighting good behaviour, whereas other information may reflect adversely on your credit worthiness, for example, if you fail to make payments, enter into a hardship arrangement or if you commit a serious credit infringement (like obtaining credit by fraud).
 That sort of information may affect your ability to get credit from other lenders.
 You can find out more about CCR from CreditSmart.

 We use the credit-related information that we exchange with the credit reporting body to confirm your identity, assess your creditworthiness, assess your application for finance or your capacity to be a guarantor and manage your finance.